At least two contenders are running to become the next leader of the University and College Union (UCU).

 Ms Hunt announced her resignation as general secretary – a post she has been in since 2007, when the union was formed – last month on health grounds.

 Given I won 41% of the vote last time I ran in the GS election, I’ve decided to stand again.
-Hope members will support me. https://t.co/eZ5CYyQSj0— Jo McNeill (@JomcneillUCU) March 5, 2019
+Hope members will support me. https://t.co/eZ5CYyQSj0— Jo McNeill is working to contract (@JomcneillUCU) March 5, 2019

 Ms McNeill is the president of the University of Liverpool UCU branch and is a prominent figure on the left of the union.
 She is a former student at Hugh Baird College.